alexstaravoitau/navoshta.github.io/_posts/2017-01-15-traffic-signs-classification.md

 I am using Xavier initializer, which automatically determines the scale of initialization based on the layers' dimensions, hence there are less parameter we need to experiment with.

-We can now encode the model, getting most of variable scopes, which makes the code easier to read and maintain.
+We can now encode the model, getting most of variable scopes, which makes code easier to read and maintain.
 This method will perform a full model pass.

 ```python
 def model_pass(input, params, is_training):